SirStone/RTR-nim-botApi/README.md

 ### IBaseBot methods to implement
 - [ ] addCustomEvent​(Condition condition) _#Adds an event handler that will be automatically triggered onCustomEvent(dev.robocode.tankroyale.botapi.events.CustomEvent) when the Condition.test() returns true._
-- [ ] bearingTo​(double x, double y) _#Calculates the bearing (delta angle) between the current direction of the botÂ´s body and the direction to the point x,y._
+- [ ] bearingTo​(double x, double y) _#Calculates the bearing (delta angle) between the current direction of the bot's body and the direction to the point x,y._
 - [ ] calcBearing​(double direction) _#Calculates the bearing (delta angle) between the input direction and the direction of this bot._
 - [ ] calcBulletSpeed​(double firepower) _#Calculates the bullet speed given a fire power._
 - [ ] calcDeltaAngle​(double targetAngle, double sourceAngle) _#Calculates the difference between two angles, i.e. the number of degrees from a source angle to a target angle._